Methodist Mission in Oregon: Educational efforts

 When the housing at the Mission Bottom was complete, the Indian Mission School was built to be used to teach the Native American children the ways of Western society.
 Cyrus Shepard became the first teacher of the school in March 1835.
-The students came from a variety of Native tribes, which over the years included Kalapuyas, Cayuses, Chehalis, Walla Wallas, Iroquois, Shastas, Tillamooks, Klickitats, Umpquas, Chinooks, and even Hawaiians.
+The students came from a variety of Native tribes, which over the years included Kalapuyas, Cayuses, Chehalis (the Sts'ailes, and the Upper and Lower Chehalis peoples), Walla Wallas, Iroquois, Shastas, Tillamooks, Klickitats, Umpquas, Chinooks, and even Hawaiians.
 Additionally there was participation from the children of the French-Canadian settlers and Native wives.
 Besides being the main source of labor for maintaining the growing farms, the students also hunted game for the mission.
 The initial class had 14 Native students though during the summer upwards of 40 were in attendance.
 Over the years illness from exposure to new diseases killed many students, and some ran away.
 Relatives of deceased students sometimes blamed the Methodists and occasionally attempted to get revenge, though no acts of violence have been recorded.
 Shepard died on January 1, 1840, and the school went into a decline without his teaching abilities.
 The school was relocated to the Mission Mill in 1842 in a building under construction with a budget of $40,000 planned to accommodate upwards of 300 students.

 A song taught to the girls of the school illustrates the limitations of using Chinook Jargon to preach religious concepts.

 After almost a decade of operation the viability of the school was in doubt.
 An assessment by mission members was not promising with the most positive feature being "quite a number had experienced religion here and died when in school and hopefully gone to heaven."
 The students at that time were cultivating 34 acres fields of peas, potatoes, wheat and oats outside the school.
 Runaway students were treated as "criminals", and when caught "[they were] put in chains, severely whipped, &c., &c., guarded and kept in a high enclosure, like prisoners."

 Oregon Institute

 In Salem on January 17, 1842, at Jason Lee's home, a group of settlers met and formed the Oregon Institute as a school for the Euro-American children in the area, eventually evolving into present-day Willamette University.
 A ten-person board of trustees was created; they selected the Wallace House three miles north of Salem to serve as the school.
 Later in 1844, the school opened in the new building intended for the indigenous with Chloe A. Clark Willson as the first teacher of the school, considered the first for European-American children west of the state of Missouri.
-(Note: Early Oregon histories bragged that this was the first school for European Americans west of the Mississippi River, but St. Louis Academy was founded by Jesuits in Saint Louis, Missouri in 1818.)
+(Note: Early Oregon histories bragged that this was the first school for European Americans west of the Mississippi River, but St. Louis Academy was founded by Jesuits in St Louis, Missouri in 1818.)